olandstorm/gridsock-2-game/README.md

 - Upon visiting the page, users must either log in or register as a new user.
 - After authentication, users can either join existing rooms or create new ones.
 - Each room has a live chat feature where users can communicate with each other.
-- The game requires a minimum of 4 players to start.
+- The game requires a minimum of 2 players and a maximum of 4 players.
 - Once the game starts, players have 3 seconds to prepare before the grid appears.
 - Players must click on cells on the grid to color them within the time limit.
 - At the end of the game, the player with the most colored cells wins.